-To be approved for long-term, continuous out-of-state telework, an employee must first get approval from their supervising chief officer or independent agency officer.
-A committee comprised of the Council Chief of Staff, Chief Legal Counsel, and HR Manager will then review the request with the authorizing officer and ensure consistent application across the branch.
+To be approved for long-term, continuous out-of-state telework, an employee must first get approval from their supervising chief officer, independent agency officer, or councilmember.
+A committee comprised of the Council Chief of Staff, Chief Legal Counsel, HR Manager, and the supervising Independent Agency Officer (if the request involves an independent agency employee) will then review the request to ensure consistent application across the branch.

 Unfortunately, because of the County's Worker's Compensation policy, the County cannot approve requests to telework from international locations, locations within U.S. Territories, or the states of North Dakota, Ohio, and Wyoming.